 In Summer 2013, Eight continues to expand the reach of its digital broadcast signal to additional counties within Arizona.

 Though Eight began broadcasting in all-digital format April 29, 2009, initially the digital signal was only available in Maricopa, Pinal and Mohave counties.
-In summer 2013, as the result of grant funding, Eight will launch a series of seven digital rural repeater transmitters, beginning in late June through late September, which will extend the digital signal out to areas in Yavapai, Coconino, Navajo, Gila and Yuma counties.
+Beginning in summer 2013, as the result of grant funding, Eight will launch a series of seven digital rural repeater transmitters, which will extend the digital signal out to areas in Yavapai, Coconino, Navajo, Gila and Yuma counties.

 What do these new digital transmitters mean for rural Arizonans?